santig/crystal/README.md

 Assuming a product feature is associated to a Pivotal Tracker story and Pull Request.

 * Once a pull request gets merged/deployed, the PT story gets labeled as "merged" or "deployed".
-* When a person accepts a PT story, a green-light to merge comment is created in the PT story.
+* When a person accepts a PT story, a green-light to merge comment is posted to the pull request.
 * After each deploy, all the deployed stories are labeled as "deployed".

 ### Hook Hanlders (hookers)